Lecrapouille/OpenGLCppWrapper/README.md

   scale, model, view, projection` ...

-* line 17-18: Uniforms can be initialized directly because they acts like constant values in shaders.
-Attributes needs a VAO bind to the GLProgram (which is made line 21).
+* line 17-18: Uniforms can be initialized directly because they acts like constant values inside shaders.
+Attributes needs a binded VAO to the GLProgram (which is made line 21).

-* line 21: To initialize attributes you have to create a dummy VAO and bind it to your GLProgram.
-This last will allocate VBOs (and textures, if present) inside the VAO instance.
-It can also reserve some extra memory (to be passed to GLProgram constrcutor or with the method `setInitVBOSize`).
-VBO creation is made automatically (and only once) during the first binding (next binding will not create VBOs).
+* line 21: To initialize attributes you have to create a VAO and bind it to your GLProgram.
+This last will allocate VBOs and textures inside the VAO instance.
+Textures can be 1D, 2D, 3D.
+VBO are GPU buffer for storing data of your 3d models (vertex position, Vertex texture coordinates, normals ...)
+GLProram can also reserve some extra memory if this information is given either with the constructor or with the method `setInitVBOSize`.
+VBO creation is made automatically (and only once) during the first binding (next binding will not create VBOs or textures).
 Shader attributes will give their name to VBOs.
 In our example `vao1` and `vao2` will have a VBO named `position`, `UV` and texture named `texID`.
 Once VAO has been bind to a GLProgram it cannot be used by an other GLProgram (else an exception would be thrown to prevent errors).

 * line 24-25: You have to initialize all VBOs with vertices, colors, texture position ... (which depends on your GLSL code).
 All VBOs